 Therefore, the climb in the employee engagement numbers and fall in the attrition numbers have been anything but accidental.
 The organisation’s informed actions made employees feel valued; their wellbeing was taken seriously.
 In other words, the organisation understood and responded to the fact that its employees sought meaningful work, genuine appreciation, and the opportunity to grow and develop.
 When these needs were met, potent energy was unleashed.

-More than 25% growth year on year
+growth year on year